Paralegal Technology

 If I enroll in the Paralegal Technology Certificate in the Spring and only take some of the classes am I eligible for financial aid?

 Yes.
-You are eligible for financial aid if you are taking 6 or more credit hours.
-Note you will have to fill out a financial aid application (FAFSA) for the Spring semester and then a renewal for the Fall semester to receive an award in two separate academic years.
+You are eligible for financial aid if you are taking six or more credit hours.
+Note you will have to fill out a financial aid application (FAFSA) for the spring semester, then a renewal for the fall semester to receive an award in two separate academic years.

 When can I apply for financial aid?